-Hall shares Women's Open clubhouse lead
+GB's Hall tied for lead at Women's Open

 Harigae, ranked 65th in the world and aiming for a first career win, joined Hall with four birdies in her final seven holes.

-"I think I would have taken that at the start of the day, conditions were pretty still and I played pretty good," Hall told Sky Sports after her round.
+"I think I would have taken that at the start of the day.
+Conditions were pretty still and I played pretty good," Hall told Sky Sports after her round.

 "The pins were a bit harder today, they were more tucked behind some bunkers which was a little bit tricky.